airbreather/Evercoin/WARTS.md

     -   A specialized struct should encapsulate this.
 1. INetworkPeer has stuff that's useful to IRawNetwork, but there's no equivalent for things useful to ICurrencyNetwork.
-1. ITransactionScriptRunner accepts a serialized script, effectively forcing implementations to depend on ITransactionScriptParser.
-    -   It could just accept a parsed script.